janbiedermann/up/README.md

 - Tempfile support is currently incomplete, affecting a few keys in the Rack Env ('tempfile' missing in Opal).
 - Some Rack modules/classes still have issues when run in Opal and may not work as expected

-For Up! uWS running in Opal:
+Websockets are supported following the [Iodine SPEC-WebSocket-Draft](https://github.com/boazsegev/iodine/blob/master/SPEC-WebSocket-Draft.md).
-Websockets are supported following [the Iodine 'rack.upgrade' Draft](https://github.com/boazsegev/iodine/blob/master/SPEC-WebSocket-Draft.md)
+PubSub is supported following the [Iodine SPEC-PubSub-Draft](https://github.com/boazsegev/iodine/blob/master/SPEC-PubSub-Draft.md), except for engines.

 A example RackApp using WebSockets is provided in the 'example_rack_ws_app' directory

 ## Roda